Foldager94/PythonProject/README.md

 # CarRecon
 #### Semester 4 Eksamens Projekt CPH Business Lyngby 2021
 #### By Nicolas (cph-na157), Andreas (cph-aa344), Christoffer (cph-cf161) and Benjamin (cph-bc105)
 This is a proof of concept.
-With this module, you are able to take a jpg file of a car, the module will then guess witch car, is in the picture, and find similar cars on the website https://www.bilbasen.dk/.
+With this module, you are able to take a jpg file of a car, the module will then guess which car, is in the picture, and find similar cars on the website https://www.bilbasen.dk/.
 The module will return a printed list of cars, that has been scraped from the website, with some data of the price, year of production and mileage. on top of that, it will return a plot, that shows the median price and mileage per production year.

 ### Technologies:
 	 - Keras